 Tummy tuck recovery

-Following your surgery, dressings or bandages may be applied to your incisions, and you may be wrapped in an elastic bandage or a compression garment to minimize swelling and to support your abdomen as it heals during the tummy tuck recovery period.
+During your tummy tuck recovery, dressings or bandages may be applied to your incisions, and you may be wrapped in an elastic bandage or a compression garment to minimize swelling and support your abdomen as it heals following surgery.

-A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid that may collect to minimize swelling after tummy tuck surgery.
+Small, thin tubes may be temporarily placed under the skin to drain any excess blood or fluid that may collect.

-Be sure to ask your plastic surgeon specific questions about what you can expect during your individual abdominoplasty recovery period:
+Be sure to ask your tummy tuck surgeon specific questions about what you can expect during your individual recovery period: